-Learn How EMTs & Paramedics Identify, Treat, and Care for Patients with Stroke Emergencies
+Learn How EMTs & Paramedics Identify, Treat, and Care for Patients who Suffer a Stroke

 Stroke is one of the top 15 most common emergencies that EMS professionals respond to, accounting for 2% of all EMS calls.

 (Click here for our list of the most common EMS Emergencies for EMTs and Paramedics).

 Stroke is a medical condition in which poor blood flow to the brain causes cell death and improper brain function.
 There are two main types of stroke: Ischemic stroke and Hemorrhagic stroke.

 The signs and symptoms of a stroke may include an inability to move or feel on one side of the body, problems understanding or speaking, dizziness, or loss of vision to one side.

 Symptoms often appear soon after the stroke has occurred.
 If symptoms last less than one or two hours, the stroke is a transient ischemic attack (also known as a min-stroke).

 A hemorrhagic stroke may also be associated with a severe headache.
 The symptoms of a stroke can be permanent.
 Long-term complications may include pneumonia and loss of bladder control.

 The main risk factor for stroke is high blood pressure.
 Other risk factors include tobacco smoking, obesity, high blood cholesterol, diabetes mellitus, a previous TIA, end-stage kidney disease, and atrial fibrillation.